Linaro/lava/doc/v2/usecaseone.rst

         - lava-test-case apt-update --shell apt update
         - lava-test-case install-deps --shell apt -y install wget apache2

-Note that although KVM devices can use apt, the network interface fails the LAVA test, so use the manual install steps for non-bridged KVM devices.

 Preparing the test to send data
 -------------------------------

-``modify-data.sh`` would, presumably, unpack the data, modify it in some way and pack it back up again.
-In this example, it would be a no-op but note that it still needs to exist in the top level directory of your VCS repo and be executable.
+A real test would, presumably, unpack the data, modify it in some way and pack it back up again.
+Modification would happen before the :ref:`lava_sync` ``download`` which tells the receiver that the data is ready to be transferred.

-Any packages required by ``modify-data.sh`` need to be added to the install deps of sender.yaml.
-Providing useful contents of ``modify-data.sh`` is left as an exercise for the reader.

-Modification happens before the :ref:`lava_sync` ``download`` which tells the receiver that the data is ready to be transferred.

 The sender then waits for the receiver to acknowledge a correct download using :ref:`lava_sync` ``received`` and cleans up.